JaraLowell/PythonPacket/README.md

 ![afbeelding](https://i.gyazo.com/3fc83dac7ee3be2025e4c6a2c1bc09a2.png)

 # Setup
-Node used v18.4.0
+* Node used v18.4.0

 The serial config is in testold.js on line 211 {path: '/dev/ttyUSB0', baudRate: 9600} this point to an USB serial dongle the 1st one connected to the Rasberrie

 The website config on line 108 conncts to ws://127.0.0.1:7712 this needs to reflect your own config obviously; where 127.0.0.1 is the IP or DNS name of the machine that is running the testold.js

 To start from the command line start it via in the folder you have testold.js in
-$ clear & node testold.js --expose-gc
+* sudo node testold.js --expose-gc

 if you have no http server to host the www folder, you can run
-$ clear & node httpserver.js
+* sudo node httpserver.js

 Make sure your TNC modem was turned off and back one before starting the software, like give it a good seven counts before hitting enter after giving it power.
 Make sure the boudrate between pc is same as setup in the TNC modem (this is NOT tha trasmite boudrate) aand that the modem is in WA8DED mode.